Welcome to the Turtle Mountain – Souris Plains Heritage Association of southwest Manitoba, Canada!

 - David Neufeld, TM-SPHA Board Member, in the Introduction to Vantage Points (Vol I)

 ...
-An interpretive sign, "The Legacy of James.
-F. Dandy", has been placed in the James Dandy Park in Pierson.
-This is one of several signs that are in progress.
+"The Legacy of James.
+F. Dandy", is told on a sign placed in the James Dandy Park in Pierson.